 How to make a complaint about a breach of the building or plumbing laws or a disciplinary matter

-If you have information about a possible breach of a building or plumbing law or a disciplinary matter you can notify the Building Commission via the following details:
+If you have information about a possible breach of a building or plumbing law or a disciplinary matter you can notify Building and Energy via the following details:

 Locked Bag 14

 Cloisters Square WA 6850

 Level 1, 303 Sevenoaks Street (entrance Grose Avenue)

 Online disciplinary complaint form Click here to complete your complaint online